fenhl/oottracker/README.md

-**Warning:** As of 2020-11-03, [the racing rules](https://wiki.ootrandomizer.com/index.php?title=Rules#Universal_Rules) prohibit all usage of trackers capable of auto-tracking even in manual mode.
-How exactly this applies to my tracker is unclear pending discussion with the RaceMods.
+**Warning:** As of 2021-11-15, [the racing rules](https://wiki.ootrandomizer.com/index.php?title=Rules#Universal_Rules) prohibit all usage of trackers capable of auto-tracking even in manual mode.
+How exactly this applies to my tracker is unclear pending a decision from the RaceMods.

 This is [Fenhl](https://github.com/fenhl)'s tracker for [the *Ocarina of Time* Item Randomizer](https://ootrandomizer.com/).
 Current features include: